LGBTQ history in the United States: 2020s anti-LGBTQ movement

 Students in Des Moines protesting an anti-trans law signed by Republican Governor Kim Reynolds in 2022.

 In 2021, a significant conservative anti-LGBTQ movement began in the United States, which has largely focused on transgender issues.
 The movement has resulted in bathroom use restrictions, bans on gender transition, "don't say gay" laws, laws against drag performances, book bans, boycotts, and conspiracy theories around grooming.
 In the campaign leading up to the 2024 United States presidential election, Republicans spent over $200 million on ads related to transgender issues.
+The movement have also targeted rainbow capitalism, the corporate appropriation for gay symbols.

 Presidency of Joe Biden

 On January 20, 2021, Joe Biden took office as the 46th President of the United States.
 Pete Buttigieg (openly gay, a Democrat and the former Mayor of South Bend) took office as the 19th Secretary of Transportation on February 3, 2021.
 His nomination was confirmed on February 2, 2021, by a vote of 86–13, making him the first openly LGBT Cabinet member in U.S. history.
 (Note: Richard Grenell, who is also gay, was nominated Acting Director of National Intelligence by President Donald Trump in 2020; however, the Director of National Intelligence is not part of the Cabinet but rather a Cabinet-level office.)
 Nominated at age 38, he was also the youngest Cabinet secretary in the Biden administration and the youngest person ever to serve as Secretary of Transportation.

 Biden also reversed the LGBT-targeting executive orders of his predecessor and signed Executive Order 13988, which directed all federal agencies, federal contractors and sub-contractors to review all policies which implement non-discrimination protections on the basis of sex and extend them to sexual orientation and gender identity, which extended beyond the scope of Obama's Executive Order 13672 of 2014 and Clinton's Executive Order 13087 of 1998.